claresudbery/clare-wiki-ably/pages/organising/tips/tech/misc-tech-tips.md

 - If you want to record sound too (by default it will be silent):
   - Click on the Options down arrow next to the Record button
   - Select your internal microphone
+- Context menus are recorded
+  - NB if using Rider + Resharper it's a good idea to use Ctrl + Shift + R then select option from menu, instead of using direct shortcuts like Ctrl + R + M.
+  - The reason is that the viewer gets better visual feedback on which option you're using.
 - How to stop recording!
   - This is not obvious at all.
   - In your menu bar will be a tiny Stop icon (a grey square).
 Click this.